Teton Crest Trail

 Congratulations!
 You did it!
 Now where are those Nutella waffles when you really need them?

-Grand Teton National Park makes 1/3 of its permits (and all of its group permits) available from January 2 to May 15 each year on Recreation.gov, but word is that they sell most of them just as soon as they go on sale.
+Grand Teton National Park makes 1/3 of its permits (and all of its group permits) available from January to May 15 each year on Recreation.gov (check with the park for the exact opening date), but word is that they sell most of them just as soon as they go on sale.
 That means you have to plan ahead and be ready to snatch them as soon as they’re available.
 I’ve heard from frustrated people who were not able to link up an itinerary for completing the crest.

 But I’ve got some pro tips.